-You will meet your fellow cyclists and tour guide in the vibrant city of Hoi An, where you can bond over a welcome dinner.
-Make sure you stay out late enough to see the town light up with lanterns lining the river at night, a truly beautiful sight.
+You will meet your fellow cyclists and tour guide in the vibrant city of Hoi An.
+Spend the evening seeing the town light up with lanterns lining the river, a truly beautiful sight.

-This morning's ride will take you to My Son, a 4th century centre of the Cham civilisation.
-The journey to My Son will be scenic and although multiple temples were destroyed during the war the remaining ones are sure to impress.
-You will take a transfer back to Hoi An.
+This morning’s ride will take you to My Son, a 4th century centre of the Cham civilisation.
+The journey to My Son will be wonderfully scenic and although multiple temples were destroyed during the war, the remaining ones are sure to impress.

 The day will begin with a transfer to Quang Ngai followed by a pleasant cycle to My Lai.
 My Lai is a sombre place, the sight of one of the worst massacres in the Vietnam War.
 After a tour of the museum you’ll continue cycling through the countryside reaching a pagoda at the end of the ride.

 Prepare yourself today for a little more challenging cycling along undulating roads and through majestic forests.
 After a transfer you’ll begin the climb to the top of the Viloluk Pass which offers superb views and an awesome descent.